 Geographic Information Science, A.S.

-In addition to the 20 units of the certificate program in Geographic Information Science, students must also complete all MSJC General Education Option A requirements (a total of 60 units) for the Associate of Science degree in Geographic Information Science.
+The Geographic Information Science (GIS) non-transfer AS degree prepares students for GIS-related careers.
+For students currently working within these fields, there may be potential for salary and/or career advancement.
+In addition to the 24-30 units of Geographic Information Science courses, students must also complete all MSJC General Education Option A requirements (a total of 60 units) for the Associate of Science degree in Geographic Information Science.

 AS.GEOG.GIS